 It was kind of obvious who was behind it if you were paying attention, but the point is, it was never a vanity project.
 We got a lot of help from a lot of enthusiastic supporters, and people took time out of their lives to go hide the broadsides in bookstores and libraries in their hometowns.
 That right there is still a pretty amazing thing.

 And GPP made a little noise while it was going, as far as the small press is concerned.
 The project was written up in a couple of magazines, including Poets & Writers, which is like, the apex, the Wall Street Journal of the poetry scene, such as it is.
-The small press still struggles to expand its readership, it always will, but the GPP energized people for a couple years there, and it’ll continue to leave an impression for years to come, thanks to the i
+The small press still struggles to expand its readership, it always will, but the GPP energized people for a couple of years there, and it’ll continue to leave an impression for years to come, thanks to the internet.

 We may have been a few years early as far as the Internet is concerned though.
 For its time it was amazing that you could punch a number into a website and log a found broadside (you can still do that, and here all these years after the project folded, people still do).
 But man, if we were starting now, it could be a completely different animal, what with social media and everyone having an Internet-connected computer in their pocket.